...

 Your daily calorie turnover is made up of two components: total daily energy expenditure and diet calories.

-The total daily energy expenditure are BMR and activity calories.
-BMR is the number of calories you burn at rest.
+The total daily energy expenditure calories comes from your basal metabolic rate (BMR) and activities.
+BMR is the number of calories your body burns at rest.
 It is determined by factors such as your age, sex, height, and weight.
-While activity calories refers to the calories you burn from moving.

 Why is Daily Calorie Turnover Important?

-Your daily calorie turnover is important for weight loss because it determines how healthy your metabolism is and whether you can sustain longterm metabolic health and fitness.
-The goal of weight loss is to maintain a healthy weight longterm through a healthy and fit lifestyle.
-Cutting calories for the sake of creating a calorie deficit is not sustainable longterm.
+Your daily calorie turnover is vital for weight loss because it determines how healthy your metabolism is and whether you can sustain long-term metabolic fitness.

 How to Use Daily Calorie Turnover for Weight Loss